So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp

 I’m a sucker for a good Land’s End sale.
 So I need to unsubscribe to their emails every time, which helps me manage my spending habits.
 One of the easiest ways to avoid spending money is not to know there’s a sale!

 Coupons can save you money on personal care items and food.
 Check out this article about couponing for beginners.

 Have your savings automatically go into your savings account for unexpected expenses.
-Either add your savings directly to that emergency fund from your check or your checking account as soon as possible.
+Either add your savings directly to that emergency fund from your check as soon as possible.